jasonxoc/nerdfonts-tmux/README.rst

 * Copy the files from bin/ to ~/bin/
 * Make sure ~/bin is in your $PATH : export PATH=$PATH:~/bin
-* Combine your existing ~/.tmux.conf with the one here The status-left, status-right and window-status items call the scripts Change them to whereever you put the shell scripts
+* Combine your existing ~/.tmux.conf with the one here.
+  The status-left, status-right and window-status items call the scripts.
+  Change them to whereever you put the shell scripts
 * Update ~/bin/right_icons_macos.sh
-  Change work_wifi_ssid and home_wifi_ssid to your work and home wifi name The script spits out your ssid to /tmp/wifi_ssid
+* Change work_wifi_ssid and home_wifi_ssid to your work and home wifi name.
+  The script spits out your ssid to /tmp/wifi_ssid
-* If you have more than one pair of airpods then this could help At the bottom of right_icons.sh right_icons_macos.sh there's a string search for your airpod name and if it matches it puts an icon next to the headphone glyph
+* If you have more than one pair of airpods then this could help.
+  At the bottom of right_icons.sh right_icons_macos.sh there's a string search for your airpod name and if it matches it puts an icon next to the headphone glyph